In just 40 years, Nordhavn will become a vibrant waterfront city, providing homes for 40,000 inhabitants and workspaces for another 40,000.

 The planning of Nordhavn incorporates the necessary and the extraordinary in the long-standing coexistence between old and new and allows the existing potential to become a launch pad for the area’s future architectural identity.

-Nordhavn is a city of sustainable mobility, where it is easier to walk, bike or use public transport than it is to drive.
-The green loop is an expressway for bikes, connecting the individual neighborhoods with each other and with the rest of Copenhagen.
+Nordhavn is a city of soft mobility, where it is easier to walk, bike or use public transport than it is to drive.
+The Green Loop is an expressway for bikes, connecting the individual neighborhoods with each other and with the rest of Copenhagen.

 The blue city – surrounded and intersected by water.

 The industrial docks will be excavated further, and new canals will be added, continuing the idiom of the existing basins.

 The urban green – a network of green areas, promenades and public spaces.

 The large public spaces will create reference points, pocket parks will offer recreational hideouts, and narrow green edge zones along the buildings will enrich the urban environment.

 The intelligent grid – a dynamic principle of development.